-Pennsylvania legislative histories can only be completed fully online for acts passed after 1975 (for amendatory acts, only after 1990).
+Pennsylvania legislative histories can only be completed fully online for acts passed after 1975.

 For this example, we will be compiling the legislative history to the Congressional Redistricting Act of 2002.

 25 P.S.
 3595.301 is the statute for "Elections & Electoral Districts: Congressional Districts".
 This is where we will start to conduct our Pennsylvania legislative history.

 See the Key Resources page of this guide for a list of resources needed to complete a Pennsylvania legislative history.
 The years covered by each source are also included.